malynium/electrekit/README.md

 This is a barebones install for an Electron app running SvelteKit with a static adapter.

 Inspired by the [FractalHQ](https://github.com/FractalHQ/sveltekit-electron) implementation.
-Which adds support for Typescript, Eslint Prettier, and SASS - but I didn't want all that when getting started.
+Which adds support for Typescript, Eslint, Prettier, and SASS - but I didn't want all that when getting started.

 ## Quickstart